By John Lim, Huckleberry Peer Youth Peer Educator

 Communication is a big part of a healthy relationship AND maintaining your health.
 Talking with your sexual partner before having sex, including being honest about how many partners you've had and when the last time you got tested was, can prevent the spread of STDs.

-, Peer Health Educators (PHE's), are community health educators who work with other young people.
+The Huckleberry Youth Program, Peer Health Educators (PHE's), are community health educators who work with other young people.
 The PHE's are committed to decreasing high-risk behavior among youth and empowering youth to make healthy choices in their lives.
 The PHE's (strive to) do this by: creating safe and friendly spaces for youth to come to for support, educating their peers and increasing youth’s knowledge of health issues, increasing awareness, providing resources to youth and serving as a resource when needed and creating opportunities for youth to work toward self-sufficiency.
 PHE's go into the high schools and educate teens on topics like birth control, healthy relationships, STI's and condom use.
 They are a terrific resource to their peers and the greater Bay Area community.